A Veteran’s Resume and Job Hunting Guide

 Washington

-• GI Bill Comparison Tool: You can use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.
+• GI Bill Comparison Tool: Use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.

-• WorkSource Washington: This workforce development center offers a state-level job board as well as a variety of other resources for veterans seeking work.
+• WorkSource Washington: This workforce development center offers a state-level job board as well as a range of other resources for veterans seeking work.

 West Virginia

-• GI Bill Comparison Tool: You can use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.
+• GI Bill Comparison Tool: Use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.

 • WorkForce West Virginia: This workforce development center offers a state-level job board as well as a variety of other resources for veterans seeking work.